 Weather in South Africa

 July falls in the middle of the South African winter.
 Average temperatures range from the 40's to 70's, and rain is possible.
 It will be especially windy on top of Table Mountain and at the Cape of Good Hope – which can feel particularly cold.
-It is warmer in the countryside during the day; however, the countryside is cold at night.
-During our time on safari in central South Africa, we will be staying in luxury tents with heat and warm showers, but warm pajamas are still recommended.
+It is warmer in the countryside during the day; however, the countryside is cold at night, so warm pajamas are recommended.
 Given the active nature of the program, your clothing will get dirty, and in some cases possibly torn.
-We recommend packing casual clothes.
+We recommend packing casual clothes. "

 When deciding what kind of luggage to bring, bear in mind you will need to load your luggage on/off the bus and to/from our accommodations.
 So, please try to keep it manageable, and be sure to bring luggage on wheels (we suggest a rolling duffel).
 Before packing, please review updated restrictions on the TSA website.